wilson323/zker/docs/pulsar-eventbus-integration-guide-en.md

 - **RocketMQ**: While supporting dynamic scaling, the coordination mechanism between NameServer and Broker is relatively complex
 - **NSQ**: Single-machine architecture limits scaling capabilities, can only improve throughput by increasing Topic count

-This excellent scaling capability makes Pulsar particularly suitable for scenarios like Coze Studio with rapid user growth and fluctuating business loads.
+This excellent scaling capability makes Pulsar particularly suitable for scenarios like zker with rapid user growth and fluctuating business loads.

 ## Architecture Design